Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 The equity multiplier calculation for a firm is as follows:

-This formula looks at how much money stakeholders have put into the company and multiplies it by a certain number to come up with a current value.
+This formula calculates the amount of money stakeholders have invested in the company and multiplies it by a specific factor to determine its current value.

-To calculate the equity multiplier, simply divide the current value of the business by its EBITDA.
+To calculate the equity multiplier, simply divide the business’s current value by its EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).

-This will give you a number that represents how much equity has been invested in the company.
+This will provide you with a number representing the amount of equity invested in the company.

 The higher the number, the more equity has been invested, and vice versa.

-This formula is often used by investors to determine whether a company is overvalued or undervalued.
+Investors often use this formula to determine whether a company is overvalued or undervalued.

 6) Book Value Valuation